German occupation of Norway: German invasion

-Through neglect both on the part of the Norwegian foreign minister Halvdan Koht and minister of defense Birger Ljungberg, Norway was largely unprepared for the German military invasion when it came on the night of 8–9 April 1940.
-A major storm on 7 April resulted in the British Navy failing to make material contact with the German shipping.
+Through neglect both on the part of the Norwegian foreign minister Halvdan Koht and Minister of Defence Birger Ljungberg, Norway was largely unprepared for the German military invasion when it came on the night of 8–9 April 1940.
+A major storm on 7 April resulted in the British Navy failing to make material contact with the German invasion fleet.
 Consistent with Blitzkrieg warfare, German forces attacked Norway by sea and air as Operation Weserübung was put into action.
 The first wave of German attackers counted only about 10,000 men.
 German ships came into the Oslofjord, but were stopped when the Krupp-built artillery and torpedoes of Oscarsborg Fortress sank the German flagship Blücher and sank or damaged the other ships in the German task force.
 Blücher transported the forces that would ensure control of the political apparatus in Norway, and the sinking and death of over 1,000 soldiers and crew delayed the Germans, so that the King and government had the chance to escape from Oslo.
 In the other cities that were attacked, the Germans faced only weak or no resistance.
 The surprise and the lack of preparedness of Norway for a large-scale invasion of this kind gave the German forces their initial success.

 The major Norwegian ports from Oslo northward to Narvik (more than 1200 mi away from Germany's naval bases) were occupied by advance detachments of German troops, transported on destroyers.
 At the same time, a single parachute battalion took the Oslo and Stavanger airfields, and 800 operational aircraft overwhelmed the Norwegian population.
 Norwegian resistance at Narvik, Trondheim (Norway's second city and the strategic key to Norway), Bergen, Stavanger, and Kristiansand was overcome very quickly, and Oslo's effective resistance to the seaborne forces was nullified when German troops from the airfield entered the city.
 The first troops to occupy Oslo entered the city brazenly, marching behind a German military brass band.
+Just 1,500 paratroopers were involved in taking over the Norwegian capital.

 On establishing footholds in Oslo and Trondheim, the Germans launched a ground offensive against scattered resistance inland in Norway.
 Allied forces attempted several counterattacks, but all failed.
 While resistance in Norway had little military success, it had the significant political effect of allowing the Norwegian government, including the royal family, to escape.
 The Blücher, which carried the main forces to occupy the capital, was sunk in the Oslofjord on the first day of the invasion.
 An improvised defence at Midtskogen also prevented a German raid from capturing the king and government.